The best pavilions are built on an idea.

 New world record.

-BP Target Neutral: ‘Walk in the Olympic Park', London 2012
+BP Target Neutral, ‘Walk in the Olympic Park', London 2012: Brand experience and Integrated marketing.

 ‘Walk in the Olympic Park’ (‘WitOP’) was conceived by London 2012 as a self-guided trail where spectators could find out more about the remarkable transformation of the Olympic Park, exploring the engaging sculptures and sponsor installations along the way.
 At the BP ‘Walk in the Olympic Park’ experience (BP ‘WitOP’), visitors would be able to learn about the BP Target Neutral story and how everyone could help towards a lower carbon Games.